FortiGate

 The parameters required are:

-state_bits: identify states to be used as filter, such as for example for 'session-state1':
+state_bits: identify states to be used as filter.
+For example, for 'session-state1':

 Note: states can be combined together.

-state_bits_mask: this mask allows to perform search of sessions that contains only the specified filters (mask: FFFFFFFF) or sessions which include these flags and also others states (mask: 'same as state_bits').
+state_bits_mask: this mask makes it possible to perform for search of sessions that contain only the specified filters (mask: FFFFFFFF) or sessions which include these flags and also other states (mask: 'same as state_bits').

 Examples: